 We also know that our sensory systems impact our social attention processing systems.
 Our clients born to difficulties with sensory integration often have weaker abilities to attend to external forces.
 They may be internally driven or distracted by specific sensory experiences.

 The Cascade of Social Attention is a tool that can help you think about social interpretation and how it influences our social communication skills.
 Social attention, social processing, and our social skills are synergistic processes and responses.
-Therefore, we want to first consider our clients’ processing style (detail focused verses conceptual) and their sensory regulation abilities.
+Therefore, we want to first consider our clients’ processing style (detail focused versus conceptual) and their sensory regulation abilities.
 Both may impact their social attention, yet they are not exclusive to social attention.
 It’s also important to note that different types of anxiety may arise and affect our clients based on how they process and respond to social information.

 Social Thinking’s Cascade of Social Attention